org-metaeffekt/metaeffekt-documentation-template/doc/inventory-enrichment/msrc/understanding-data.md

 ## Definitions & Facts

-- the MSRC mirror contains ~6500 MSRC Advisors, which may reference security updates (KB) published by Microsoft
+- The MSRC mirror contains ~6500 MSRC Advisors, which may reference security updates (KB) published by Microsoft
-- security updates are identified by KB-Identifiers, e.g. KB5012118 from https://www.catalog.update.microsoft.com/ScopedViewInline.aspx?updateid=39b0464e-f56e-490d-b0fa-bbdde81d1755#PackageDetails
+- Security updates are identified by KB-Identifiers, e.g. KB5012118 from https://www.catalog.update.microsoft.com/ScopedViewInline.aspx?updateid=39b0464e-f56e-490d-b0fa-bbdde81d1755#PackageDetails
-- these entries can each:
+- These entries can each:
     - replace other KB entries by being a cumulative update, e.g.
       ```
       This update replaces the following updates: